 Source: Kono Manga ga Sugoi WEB

-Summary: In the marketing campagin leading up to the release of Dai Gyakuten Saiban ('The Grand Turnabout Trial'), director and scenario writer Takumi Shū had a discussion interview with mystery writer Ōkura Takahiro, well-known for his Fukuie Keibuho ('Lt.
+Summary: In the marketing campagin leading up to the release of Dai Gyakuten Saiban (The Great Ace Attorney: Adventures), director and scenario writer Takumi Shū had a discussion interview with mystery writer Ōkura Takahiro, well-known for his Fukuie Keibuho ('Lt.
 Fukuie') series (see this link).
 While the main theme was of course Dai Gyakuten Saiban, the topic of the discussion eventually changed to the famous TV mystery drama Columbo.
 Both men are big fans of the series, and they started to talk that much about it, it had to be cut out of the original interview text.
 Kono Manga ga Sugoi eventually did publish this part of their interview, exclusively about Columbo, on their site.
 This translation is of the extra part specifically about Columbo.

 Images taken from the source article.
 Copyrights belong to their respective owners.